Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 They have regained their appetite and sense of well-being.

 A number of antibiotics are effective against tuberculosis.
-But because tuberculosis bacteria are very slow-growing, antibiotics must be taken for a long time—for 6 months or longer.
+But because tuberculosis bacteria are very slow-growing, antibiotics must be taken for a long time—for 4 to 6 months or longer.
 Treatment must be continued long after people feel completely well.
 Otherwise, tuberculosis tends to recur because it was not fully eliminated.
 Also, the tuberculosis bacteria may become resistant to the antibiotics.

 Most people find it difficult to remember to take their drugs every day for such a long time.
 Other people, for various reasons, stop treatment as soon as they feel better.
 Because of these problems, many experts recommend that people with tuberculosis receive their drugs from a health care worker, who watches them take the pills.
 This approach is called directly observed therapy (DOT).
 Because DOT ensures that people take every dose, the drugs are often given just 2 or 3 times per week after the first 2 weeks.